The Visual Computing Database: A Platform for Visual Data Processing and Analysis at Internet Scale

 Lantern: A Query Language for Visual Concept Retrieval.
 Lantern addresses a rapidly growing need to efficiently explore and mine massive visual datasets for information, tasks like locating people in a video or determining similarity between images.
 A number of recent top-performing computer vision tools for these tasks rely on machine learning methods, specifically end-to-end training and evaluation which can take days or weeks to learn effective concept detectors.
 The language provides an abstraction, the spatial concept hierarchy, for combining existing vision algorithms with coarse grained rules for quickly developing new queries and interactively exploring visual data.
 Lantern compiles queries into operations on distributed collections to enable rapid execution on large clusters.
 We demonstrate demonstrate the use of Lantern by building an interactive system for exploration of visual datasets, an object detector error analysis platform, and a tool to blur faces in videos.
 We show Lantern queries running across a cluster running on the Google Cloud Platform.

-Funding for research assistants working on the project is also provided by Google through a 2016 Faculty Fellowship, and Intel through the Machine Learning ISRA program.
+Funding for research assistants working on the project is also provided by Google through 2005 and 2016 Faculty Fellowships, and Intel through the Machine Learning ISRA program, and the Intel ISTC-VCS.